'KAWS:HOLIDAY' world tour heads to Prambanan temple in Indonesia

 KAWS:HOLIDAY has found its next vacation spot, making noise in Indonesia with a monumental bright pink ACCOMPLICE character placed at Prambanan Temple, the largest Hindu temple of ancient Java.

-The Prambanan Temple Compounds consists of 240 structures built during the height of the Sailendra dynasty in the 8th century AD.
-Protected as a UNESCO World Heritage site since 1991, the Prambanan continues to be used as an important religious center for Hindu rituals and ceremonies to this day.
+The Prambanan Temple Compounds consist of 240 structures built during the height of the Sailendra dynasty in the eighth century AD.
+Protected as a UNESCO World Heritage Site since 1991, the Prambanan continues to be used as an important religious centre for Hindu rituals and ceremonies to this day.

 KAWS:HOLIDAY INDONESIA